 What does the procedure involve?

-Your doctor will insert a speculum (the same instrument used for a smear test) into your vagina.
+Your healthcare professional will examine your vagina to check the size and position of your womb.
+They will then insert a speculum (the same instrument used for a smear test) into your vagina.

-Your doctor will place the IUCD inside your womb.
-They will cut the strings used to remove the IUCD, leaving about 3 centimetres of the strings deep inside your vagina.
+Your healthcare professional will place the IUD inside your womb.
+They will cut the strings used to remove the IUD, leaving about 3 centimetres of the strings deep inside your vagina.

 What complications can happen?